sethbattin/sethbattin.github.io/posts/blogging-with-markdown.md

 They've really turned their act around lately.
 They love the internet now; it helps them sell cloud hosting for military applications much more easily.
-They technically host this blog too, since it's a github page :shrug:.
+They technically host this blog too, since it's a GitHub page :shrug:.
 </aside>

 ## Tech to the rescue

-Ok so being a grown-up sucks, even for ideas as great as the internet.
+OK so being a grown-up sucks, even for ideas as great as the internet.
 Can't we get back to that simpler time when it was just marquee text and flashing, tiled background images?
 Or at least putting text and pictures on a website without learning 30 years of technology history?